serverless/blog/posts/2018-02-05-serverless-dashboard-plugin-for-atom.md

 ![Serverless Dashboard](https://user-images.githubusercontent.com/8188/35176844-8e8f42a6-fd49-11e7-9bb1-866a9954c2ee.png)
 *Serverless Dashboard*

-## Managing a serverless app
+# Managing a serverless app

-The Serverless Dashboard plugin not only lets you visualize the `serverless.yml` file but it also helps manage a few things easily inside the Atom editor pane.
+The Serverless Dashboard plugin not only lets you visualize the `serverless.yml` file, but also helps you easily manage a few things inside the Atom editor pane.

-### Deploy a service
+## Deploy a service

 You can easily deploy the service by clicking on the 'Deploy Service' button.
 The service will be deployed to the stage and the region as specified.
 Note that you can change those settings directly from the pane.